playlist-team/playlist/_PRESS-RELEASE.md

   > Playlist

 ## Sub-Heading ##
-  > Chat and create YouTube video playlists that you can watch in sync with your friends.
+  > Chat and create playlists of YouTube vidoes that you can watch in sync with your friends.

 ## Summary ##
-  > The app is a collaborative YouTube play list with chat functionality.
+  > The app is a collaborative YouTube playlist with chat functionality.
 Users can create play lists and view content with everyone in real time.
 Everyone can chat while they listen to music and watch videos.

 ## Problem ##
-  > YouTube content can not be easily viewed in sync by friends while also being able to chat in a single platform.
+  > YouTube content can not be easily searched for and viewed in sync by friends while also being able to chat in a single platform.

 ## Solution ##
-  > The app gives the users a single place to watch YouTube videos in sync with their friends, search for YouTube videos, add them to a unified playlist and chat with one another.
+  > The app gives users a single place to search for, add to a unified playlist and watch YouTube videos in sync with their friends, and chat with one another.

 ## Quote from You ##
   > "Music shouldn't be listened to by just one person.
-It should be shared"
+It should be shared."

 ## How to Get Started ##
-  > Go to www.playlist.com and start adding music to the playlist.
+  > Go to www.playlist.com and start adding vidoes to the playlist.

 ## Customer Quote ##
-  > "Playlist is my favorite way to share music with friends!"
+  > "Just when instant messaging was starting to become not so cool, Playlist comes along and changes everything."

 ## Closing and Call to Action ##
   > Start sharing music at www.playlist.com.